Antirhodos: Rediscovery

 In 1996, underwater archaeology in the harbour of Alexandria conducted by Franck Goddio located the island and found that it was on the opposite side of the harbour from where it was placed by Strabo.
 The excavations showed that the island had been occupied from before the founding of Alexandria and that it was totally levelled and prepared for construction around 250BC.

 The island was small (about 500 ha) and fully paved, with three branches leading in different directions.
 The main branch was 300 m long and had an esplanade facing the site of the Caesarium temple on the mainland seafront.

 On the esplanade Goddio uncovered the remains of a relatively modest (90 metres by 30 metres) marble-floored 3rd century BC palace, believed to have been Cleopatra's royal quarters.
 On another narrow branch of the island there was a small Temple of Isis which had at its entrance a life-size granite statue representing a shaven-headed Egyptian priest of the goddess Isis carrying a jar topped with an image of Osiris.
 A pair of granite sphinxes flanked the statue, one of which had the head of Cleopatra's father.

 Between the branches on the eastern side of the island there was a small port with docks.
 Here there was a series of 60 columns, each 1 metre in diameter and 7 metres in length, made of red Egyptian granite and topped with a decorated crown.
 Ancient paintings indicate that the columns acted as the ceremonial gateway to the island.
 The wreck of a 30-metre long 1st century BC or 1st century AD Roman ship has been identified in the vicinity of the port.
 Evidence from a hole in the ship's hull suggests that it could have sunk after being rammed by another boat.

-The site of Mark Antony's uncompleted palace, the Timonium, has also been located on the island.
+The site of Mark Antony's uncompleted palace, the Timonium, has also been located opposite Antirhodos on the Poseidium Peninsula.
 Other finds include a colossal stone head thought to be of Cleopatra's son Caesarion, and a huge quartzite block with an engraving of a pharaoh and an inscription indicating that it depicts Seti I, father of Ramses II.
 Some of the pharaonic objects on the site had been brought from Heliopolis by the Ptolemaic rulers and re-used to construct their buildings.
 The remains on the island do not seem to date from later than the Ptolemaic period, suggesting the palace may have been abandoned soon after Cleopatra's death and the absorption of Egypt into the Roman Republic.